JPMRC 25-02 MEDEVAC Rehearsal

-Soldiers assigned to Charlie Company, 25th Brigade Support Battalion, 1st Infantry Brigade Combat Team, 11th Airborne Division, conduct a medical evacuation rehearsal ahead of Joint Pacific Multinational Readiness Center 25-02, near Fort Greely, Alaska, Jan.
+Soldiers assigned to 1-52D General Support Aviation Battalion, Arctic Aviation Command, 11th Airborne Division, conduct medical evacuation rehearsals ahead of Joint Pacific Multinational Readiness Center 25-02 on the Donnelly Training Area, near Fort Greely, Alaska, Jan.
 18, 2025.
-JPMRC 25-02 is held during the coldest part of the Alaskan winter, exposing roughly 10,000 joint, multi-national service members to unforgiving conditions, building the division’s expertise in the Arctic in support of the Army, the DoD and the Nation’s Arctic and Defense Strategies.
-(U.S. Army photo by Sgt.
-Salvador Castro)
+JPMRC 25-02 is held in the coldest part of the Alaskan winter, exposing roughly 10,000 joint, multi-national service members to unforgiving conditions, building the division’s expertise in the Arctic in support of the Army, the DoD and the Nation’s Arctic and Defense Strategies.
+(U.S. Army video by Pfc.
+Abigail Stewart)

 |Date Taken: